 BPL commissioned a consortium of consultants, including BMT, to undertake a Feasibility Study of the Kulpi SEZ and Port.

-Accessing our wide range of expertise across the Group, BMT also assisted the Client in other areas of the project: a Channel Capacity Study and a Navigation Study were also provided.
+Accessing our wide range of expertise, we also assisted the customer in other areas of the project: a Channel Capacity Study and a Navigation Study were also provided.